EvidenceBackedPoliticalBeliefs/Beliefs/ApplyingTheMoralFramework.md

 # Policy abuse
 While we don't want to be unduly bound by the smallest edge case when making generalised policy decisions, there is a class of edge cases that *must* be considered.
 These revolve around abuse of the system.
 By looking only (or mostly) in generalities we open ourselves up to the possibility of abuse by bad actors.

-Logically it can be predicted, that:
+Logically it can be predicted that:

 - Given a population with some people who are selfish
 - When an avenue is provided that will allow the selfish to gain, they will take it